uberhalit/SekiroFpsUnlockAndMore/README.md

 * G-SYNC and FreeSync support even in borderless window mode
 * unlock frame rate (remove FPS limit) by setting a new custom limit
 * add a custom resolution, 21:9 widescreen supported (will overwrite the default 1920x1080 / 1280x720 resolution, HUD limited to 16:9)
-* increase and decrease field of view (FOV)
+* increase or decrease field of view (FOV)
 * set the game to borderless window mode
 * disable camera auto rotate adjustment on movement (intended for mouse users)
 * disable centering of camera (cam reset) on lock-on if there is no target
-* display hidden counters such as death/kill count and optionally log them to file to display in OBS
+* display hidden death/kill counters and optionally log them to file to display in OBS on stream
 * game modifications
+  * prevent dragonrot from increasing upon death
+  * disable death penalties like loosing Send or experience
   * global game speed modifier (increase or decrease)
   * player speed modifier (increase or decrease)
 * automatically patch game on startup